maniaclab/snowmass-connect-docs/docs/accounting.md

 ## Obtain an account

-In order to access the Snowmass21 Connect node `login.snowmass21.io` you will need to sign up for an account.
-To sign up, visit [https://connect.snowmass21.io](https://connect.snowmass21.io).
-You will authenticate via CILogon using your home institution's idenity management service.
-One your membership request is approved you will be notified by email.
+In order to access the Snowmass21 Connect node `login.snowmass21.io` you will need to request an account at [https://connect.snowmass21.io](https://connect.snowmass21.io).
+Hit the Sign Up button and follow instructions.
+You will authenticate via CILogon using your home institution's idenity management service. () One your membership request is approved you will be notified by email.

 Important steps: